linuz/sec-blog/content/blog/hijacking-elevator-phone.md

 3. You can pull a prank by changing the message it announces to people in the elevator car, or the party the phone is calling.
 4. Think of some other things you can do with this.
 Maybe some social engineering attacks.

-*PS: Sometimes, you can find the elevator phone's phone number written somewhere in the elevator by maintenance personel*
+*PS: Sometimes, you can find the elevator phone's phone number written somewhere in the elevator by maintenance personnel*